 enough starting power.
 It's a good idea to check your owner's manual

-number of amps a battery can deliver at 0 ° F for 30 seconds
+the number of amps a battery can deliver at 0 ° F for 30 seconds

-and not drop below 7.2 volts) rating before shopping for a battery; always
+and not drop below 7.2 volts) rating before shopping for a battery;

-designed to power on-board electrical accessories
+batteries: These are designed to power on-board electrical accessories

 such as trolling motors, fish-finders, GPS, radios and the like.

 In general, these batteries use energy at a much slower rate and

 often don't get re-charged until the end of the day.
 This

 deeper and more strenuous discharge is hard on a battery and requires

 a different design type; the result is a battery with fewer but

 much thicker lead plates that will withstand the deep cycling.
-Deep-cycle

 discharge/recharge cycles, while cranking batteries cannot.